 Maryann also teaches a wide variety of creative writing classes.
 She leads School One’s National Novel Writing Month Project every November and runs after-school creative writing classes like Ghost Stories and Lit Lab with School One’s Literary Center.
-When she isn’t teaching, Maryann likes to kayak and cuddle with her cat named Squirrel, and she is also writing a novel about Rhode Island underwater.

 - Antioch University New England, M.A., Environmental Advocacy and Organizing